Carnegie Museums of Pittsburgh

-Carnegie Museums of Pittsburgh are four museums that are operated by the Carnegie Institute headquartered in the Carnegie Institute complex in the Oakland neighborhood of Pittsburgh, Pennsylvania.
+Carnegie Museums of Pittsburgh is a nonprofit organization that operates four museums in Pittsburgh, Pennsylvania, United States.
+The organization is headquartered in the Carnegie Institute and Library complex in the Oakland neighborhood of Pittsburgh.
 The Carnegie Institute complex, which includes the original museum, recital hall, and library, was added to the National Register of Historic Places on March 30, 1979.

 Portfolio

 Two of the Carnegie museums, the Carnegie Museum of Natural History and the Carnegie Museum of Art, are both located in the Carnegie Institute and Library complex in Oakland, a landmark building listed on the National Register of Historic Places (ref #79002158, added 1979).
 It also houses the Carnegie Music Hall and the main branch of the Carnegie Library of Pittsburgh.

 Andrew Carnegie donated the library and the buildings.
 With the goal of inspiring people to do good for themselves and their communities, the terms for donations required communities to support them in exchange for the building and initial investment by Carnegie.
 The words "free to the people" inscribed above the entrance of the Carnegie Library of Pittsburgh illustrate his vision.
-The other two museums, The Andy Warhol Museum and the Carnegie Science Center, are located in separate facilities on Pittsburgh's North Shore.
+The other two museums, The Andy Warhol Museum and the Kamin Science Center, are located in separate facilities on Pittsburgh's North Shore.